pyrsmk/quark/README.md

 });
 ```

-quark creates dummy nodes to handle calls without sending an exception when the searched node was not found : if the node is not found and you have a call to `$('#some_node').css('background','red')`, that line won't send an exception and your script continues as well.
+Quark creates dummy nodes to handle calls without sending an exception when the searched node was not found : if the node is not found and you have a call to `$('#some_node').css('background','red')`, that line won't send an exception and your script continues as well.
 Then, if you want to verify a node existence, please use the `found` method :

 ```javascript
 if($('table').found){